9oelM/hooks-rs/README.md

   9oel/hooks-cli:latest hooks build
 ```

-## Supported functions
+## Tested functions

-Still, a lot of functions are WIP.
+Most APIs are supported but yet to be tested.
 Contributions are welcome.
+The list below shows which features are tested and which ones are not.

 <details>
 <summary>Click to expand</summary>